Acknowledging November 8, 2025, as "National Science, Technology, Engineering, and Mathematics (STEM) Day"

 We are tracking both the House and Senate's appropriations bills to advocate that funding for STEM education and afterschool are robust and meet the needs of the field.
-This includes increased funding for 21st Century Community Learning Centers (Title IV-B of the Every Student Succeeds Act) and full funding for the Student Support and Academic Enrichment program (Title IV-A of the Every Student Succeeds Act).
+Within the Labor, Health and Human Services, Education, and Related Agencies (LHHS) appropriations bill, this includes increased funding for 21st Century Community Learning Centers (Title IV-B of the Every Student Succeeds Act) and full funding for the Student Support and Academic Enrichment program (Title IV-A of the Every Student Succeeds Act).
+Within the Commerce, Justice, Science, and Related Agencies (CJS) appropriations bill, this includes STEM education programs at the National Science Foundation, NASA, and the National Oceanic and Atmospheric Administration.

 This bill would expand scholarship and professional development opportunities to study artificial intelligence.
 It would create fellowships for professional development for those already in the STEM and education workforce and require the National Science Foundation to work with educators and academics to create guidance to introduce AI skills and education in K-12 classrooms.